coffee-and-tea/coding_exercise/src/main/java/coffee_and_tea/coding_exercise/data_structure/map/README.md

 ### B-tree
 Like 2-3 tree but have a very large number of values stored in a node.

+### Hash with Separate chaining
+Hash the key and use linked list to chain same hash values.
+Use a fix size table to store keys, size is smaller than number of keys.

+### Hash with linear probing
+Hash the key, store in table, where table size is much larger than number of keys.
+Same hash just look for next empty position to put key.

 ## Complexity of Operations

 | Implementation | |     worst-case  | | |       average case        | |